awsdocs/aws-kms-developer-guide/doc_source/ct-enablekey.md

 # EnableKey<a name="ct-enablekey"></a>

 The following example shows an AWS CloudTrail log entry for the [EnableKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_EnableKey.html) operation\.
-For information about enabling and disabling customer master keys in AWS KMS, see [Enabling and disabling keys](enabling-keys.md)\.\.
+For information about enabling and disabling AWS KMS keys in AWS KMS, see [Enabling and disabling keys](enabling-keys.md)\.\.

 ```
 {